Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: Numerical Test in 2D: DG methods for a Linear Transport Equation

 Consider the following problem: $\O = (0,1)^2$ with $\bbeta = (y+1,-x)^T/\sqrt{x^2+(y+1)^2}$, $\gamma=0.1$, and $f=0$.
 The inflow boundary is $\{x=1, y\in (0,1)\} \cup \{x\in (0,1), y=0\}$, i.e., the west and north boundaries of the domain.
 Choose $g$ such that the exact solution $u$ is

 When $\epsilon = 10^{-10}$, the layer is never fully resolved in our experiments and can be viewed as discontinuous.
 In Fig. \ref{burman}, we show numerical solutions by P0- and P1-DGFEMs.
-It is easy to see that there is no overshooting for the P0-DGFEM solution, and non-trivial overshooting can be found for the P1-DGFEM solution.
+It is easy to see that there is no overshoot for the P0-DGFEM solution, and a non-trivial overshoot can be found for the P1-DGFEM solution.

-Similar results are available for these three numerical tests with $H(div)$ flux based least-squares finite element formulations can be found in \cite{LZ:18}.
+Similar results are available for these three numerical tests with $H(\divvr)$ flux-based least-squares finite element formulations can be found in \cite{LZ:18,LZ:19}.